surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 ### Shallow copies, single level

-If we have a simple hashtable like our example above, we can use `.Clone()` to make a shallow copy.
+If we have a simple hashtable like our example above, we can use `Clone()` to make a shallow copy.

 ```powershell
 PS> $orig = @{name='orig'}